adrianmgg/userscripts/neal.fun/infinite_craft_combo_tracker/README.md

 (other browsers or userscript managers will probably work, these are just the ones i've tested it on so far)

 # notes
-WARNING: the old version 3.1.0 contains a bug that will result in data being lost. if you're downgrading for some reason, don't install that one.
+WARNING: the old versions `3.1.0`, `3.0.1`, and `3.0.0` all contain a bug that will result in data being lost. if you're downgrading for some reason, don't install any of those ones.